 Sometimes, there's just not much to talk about. 😅

-In order to keep our team upbeat and engaged, we brainstormed a list of inclusive activities and conversation prompts to help spice up our work-from-home life, keep our company culture alive, and connect the team like never before.
+In order to enhance our organizational culture and keep the team upbeat and engaged, we brainstormed a list of inclusive activities and conversation prompts.
+These have helped spice up our work-from-home life, keep our company culture alive, and connect the team like never before.

-Bonusly teams are based in New York City, Boulder, and Seattle, which means three different time zones and many different interests across the board to keep in mind when planning activities.
+Bonusly teams are based across the United States, which means four different time zones and many different interests across the board to keep in mind when planning activities.

-Here are some of the activities we’ve used to build and sustain our team culture while we're working remotely:
+Need new ideas to enhance your remote company culture?
+Here are the activities we’ve used to build and sustain our team culture while we're working remotely:

 - Show & tell